Adroiti/docs-for-code-review-tools/RuboCop/Lint-AmbiguousOperator.md

 ## Description

-This cop checks for ambiguous operators in the first argument of a method invocation without parentheses.
+This rule checks for ambiguous operators in the first argument of a method invocation without parentheses.

-### Example
+## Examples

 ```ruby
 # bad